sds-edu/SDS-CI-GH-Guide/README.md

 ## Setting Up GitHub Actions for CI

 Now, let's set up a GitHub Actions workflow for Continuous Integration (CI).
 The workflow will be triggered when changes are pushed to the `master` branch.
-1. Unzip the file you downloaded previously, and then create a `.github` directory at the root of this project
+1. In the repo you just forked/cloned, create a `.github` directory at the root of this project

 2. Inside the `.github` directory, create another directory named `workflows`

 3. Inside the `workflows` directory, create a new file named `ci.yml`

-4. Add the following code inside `ci.yml`:
+4. Add the following code inside `ci.yml`.
+We will see what this code means shortly:

    ```yaml
    name: CI Pipeline